-The first reaction is quite slow in plasma but fast within the erythrocyte due to the presence of carbonic anhydrase (CA), which quickly hydrates $CO_2$ to form carbonic acid.
-As shown in Figure 11-2, carbonic acid spontaneously dissociates into H+ and HCO3- at intracellular pH.
-When the concentration rises, $HCO_3^-$ ions diffuse from the red cells into the plasma.
-However, the cell membrane is relatively impermeable to cations (H+), and chloride (Cl-) ions diffuse into the red cells from plasma to maintain electroneutrality (so-called "chloride shift").
-In the lungs, the shift of chloride out of red cells is facilitated by the high intracellular concentration of chloride (approximately 60 mEq/L) when compared with other cells.
-Most of the carbon dioxide (approximately 81%) is subsequently transported to the lung as bicarbonate.
-A small amount is transported still dissolved in plasma (approximately 8%), and some is combined with terminal amino groups of blood proteins (approximately 11%), the most important of which is carbaminohemoglobin.
+As shown in Fig. 11-2, carbonic acid spontaneously dissociates into H+ and HCO3- at intracellular pH.
+The HCO3- ions diffuse from the red cells into plasma.
+The cell membrane is relatively impermeable to cations, and chloride (Cl-) ions diffuse into the red cells from plasma to maintain electroneutrality (so-called "chloride shift").
+In the lungs, the shift of chloride out of red cells is facilitated by the high intracellular concentration of chloride (~60 mEq/L) when compared with other cells.
+Most of the carbon dioxide (~81%) is transported to the lung as bicarbonate.
+A small amount is transported still dissolved in plasma (~8%), and some is combined with amino groups of blood proteins (~11%), the most important of which is carbaminohemoglobin.